Skrill

 Limitation

-Mobile SDK absence in 2026 is the genuine technical gap.
-Two repositories on the official github.com/skrill organization, zero maintained official mobile SDKs, third-party PHP wrappers stale for years.
-For mobile-first iGaming products this is friction that Solidgate, Ecommpay, Checkout.com and Nuvei integrations don't have.
-The 2.1/5 Trustpilot TrustScore is the visible procurement problem but it reflects consumer wallet review patterns rather than B2B integration quality — the underlying 65% 5-star distribution arithmetically averages to ~3.9.
-The FX markup at 3.99% standard hits casual depositors; high-volume players reach VIP Silver (2.89%) or Gold (2.59%) and the cost drops.
+Mobile SDK absence in 2026 is the real technical gap, with two repositories on the official github.com/skrill organization, zero maintained official mobile SDKs, and third-party PHP wrappers stale for years.
+For mobile-first iGaming products this is friction that Ecommpay, Checkout.com and Nuvei integrations do not have.
+The 2.1/5 Trustpilot TrustScore is the visible procurement problem, but it reflects consumer wallet review patterns rather than B2B integration quality, where the underlying 65% 5-star distribution arithmetically averages to ~3.9.
+The FX markup at 3.99% standard hits casual depositors, while high-volume players reach VIP Silver (2.89%), Gold (2.59%) or Diamond (1.99%) and the cost drops.

 Recommendation

-Add Skrill if a meaningful share of your projected European iGaming players already hold Skrill wallets — run the analysis through your affiliate networks, market research panels and competitor cashier screenshots before signing.
+Add Skrill if a meaningful share of your projected European iGaming players already hold Skrill wallets, which you should confirm through your affiliate networks, market research panels and competitor cashier screenshots before signing.
 Pair with sister brand Neteller (near-zero additional integration cost, same Paysafe back-end) to capture both wallet populations.
 Skip Skrill if your primary market is US sports betting outside NJ/PA/MI/WV, LATAM with PIX/OXXO requirements, China with UnionPay-direct needs, or crypto-first cashiers needing stablecoin settlement.
-For multi-method European cashiers Skrill is one tile alongside Nuvei or Ecommpay card acquiring plus Trustly or Brite for Open Banking.
+For multi-method European cashiers, Skrill is one tile alongside Nuvei or Ecommpay card acquiring plus Trustly or Brite for Open Banking.
 Updated May 2026.